sgoettel/epistoMap_csv/README.md

 # epistoMap

 This script creates an interactive map visualization of letters sent between people from different locations using [Folium](https://python-visualization.github.io/folium/).
 It reads input data from a CSV file, processes it, and generates an HTML file containing the map with sender and receiver markers and polylines connecting them.
-If your input file is XML, check out [epistoMap (XML)](stilltocome)
+If your input file is XML (and contains <correspDesc>), consider checking out my other script [epistoMap (XML)](https://github.com/sgoettel/epistoMap_xml)

 <img src="/image/epistomap_humboldt.png" alt="Output of the example CSV, edition humboldt digital" width="600" height="500">